|The purposes of the American

 Members of the Association are individuals

-who want to stay current on Paulownia and who are interested in becoming
+who want to stay current on Paulownia, those who are interested in becoming

-involved in its future in the United States.
+involved in its future in the United States and supporting a green sustainable industry.
 The Association has

 no salaried employees.
 All the dues income goes toward achieving